 If at any time the local government deems it necessary to raise, sink, or otherwise alter the situation of any tram rails, gas pipes, or gas works, hydraulic, steam, or other pipes, electric or telephone lines, pneumatic pipes or tubes, or other works laid in or under any street, it may by notice in writing require the person to whom the works belong to raise, sink, or otherwise alter the situation of the same in such manner and within such reasonable time as shall be specified in such notice, and the expense attendant on or connected with such alteration shall be paid by the local government, and if such notice shall not be complied with, the local government may make the alterations required.

-[Section 67 inserted by No. 38 of 1933 s.
-24 and 42; amended by No. 14 of 1996 s.
+[Section 67 inserted: No. 38 of 1933 s.
+24 and 42; amended: No. 14 of 1996 s.
 4.]

 68. Alteration of sewerage works